AztecProtocol/aztec-packages/docs/docs/dev_docs/testing/cheat_codes.md

 const newTimestamp = timestamp + 100_000_000;
 await cc.l2.warp(newTimestamp);

-// any noir contract calls that make use of current timestamp now will have `newTimestamp`
+// any noir contract calls that make use of current timestamp and is executed in the next rollup block will now read `newTimestamp`
 ```

 ### loadPublic